 Now and then, for every business, ad campaigns are bread and butter to grow!

-According to a survey, the potential value of the location based service market is close to $20 billion.
+According to a survey, the potential value of the location-based service market is close to $20 billion.
 These geo-services have shortened the gap between customers and businesses.

 Businesses can stand out by combining the power of geo-targeting with geo-fencing.

 For instance, via geo-targeting, you can send a message to a user regarding a sale going in the shopping mall.
 When the user enters the mall and purchases the item, you can retarget the user with geofencing service.

 Through geofencing, you can approach a user once again, when he/she is in the shopping mall itself.
 When a user is done with shopping, send another message to him stating about the discount that he will get for shopping one or more items.

 Fuel the purchase with a clear understanding of geo-services!
 Contact our experts to know more.

 Geofencing is a technology that helps to identify geographical boundaries via GPS and RFID technologies.
 It helps you to shoot messages and content via push notifications to a group of users that come to a specific geo-location.

 If you want to connect to customers present in a narrowly-defined geographical area or want to attract customers belonging to specific demographics, then geofencing is better.

 3) When should I go with geo targetting?